GWMcElfresh/PreGraphModeling/README.md

   - Supports multiple metadata columns for fine-grained subsets
   - Works with Seurat and SeuratObject
   - Each unique combination of metadata values creates a separate subset
+  - Optional extraction of cellular saturation values for technical covariate correction

 - **Zero-Inflated Modeling**: Fit ZINB models using `pscl` package
   - Estimates mean (mu), dispersion (phi), and zero-inflation probability (pi)
   - Fits separate models to each subset
   - Handles sparse single-cell count data effectively
   - Returns total datapoints (n_datapoints) for each gene
+  - Optional residualization of size factors against cellular saturation using GAM

 - **Key-based Results**: Easy joining and merging
   - Delimited keys (e.g., "CellType1|Treatment1") for each subset